Baran-sama/ElementFighters/README.md

 Expand Gameplay:

 While the characters and moves are varied, adding some additional mechanics like status effects (e.g., stun, heal) or strategic elements (like choosing a defense move) could make the game more engaging.

+-- MADE BY BARAN ACIKKAPU ALL RIGHTS RESERVED